 That means opportunities for you to take advantage of movement in UFC betting lines.
 Do that and you’ll be winning more, more often.
 So much so, that your personal UFC fan experience will quickly begin to make watching and betting on other sports seem comparatively boring.

 Bet on legal UFC betting sites in Canada

 You may have placed bets on UFC fights at offshore sportsbooks in the past.
 After all, it’s estimated Canadians bet around $4 billion a year with offshore sportsbooks (meaning not licensed in Canada), and until now, offshore online sportsbooks have been the only ones taking bets on UFC fights from Canadians.

 If nothing went wrong, whether your bets won or not, you should consider yourself very lucky.
 No oversight or regulation from inside Canada means offshore sportsbooks can, and will, do whatever they want with your money and personal information.
 They could disappear overnight and you’d have nowhere to turn for help.
 Plus, most use some pretty underhanded banking methods aimed at convincing your bank you’re doing business with someone else.

 That can make it difficult to get your money back from them.
 Some are even guilty of some rather predatory practices.
 They’ll delay withdrawals and offer you a bonus for cancelling a withdrawal as a part of a plan to hold onto your cash until you lose it back to them.

-Betting with a provincial lottery or private online sportsbook operator eliminates the risk of all that because they’re regulated and licensed by your provincial government.
+Betting with a provincial lottery or privately-run online sportsbook eliminates the risk of all that because they’re either run or regulated and licensed by your provincial government.
 A government stamp of approval ensures a safer and more secure sports betting experience and guarantees a certain level of consumer protection offshore online sportsbooks have never provided.

 Ultimately, provincial lotteries and provincially licensed private online sportsbooks will always prove to be your best bet.